RobertoMav/auto-diff/README.md

 Ok, so to wrap up we can use the build cmd to build our packages and we can use pip install pkg or pip install -e {{pkg_loc}} to create a direct change in our pkg (-e == editable)

-110. 111.
-112. 113.
-Publishing to Pypi and test.pypi.org + `twine upload` + Makefile `brew install make`
-make issues: bad error messages, tiny change, big errors
+110-113.
+Publishing to Pypi and test.pypi.org + `twine upload` + Makefile `brew install make` make issues: bad error messages, tiny change, big errors
 makefile: file to run multiple bash commands (in this case it uses sh)

-114. Just Pyinvoke and finally just falling back to a .sh script
+114. Just, Pyinvoke and finally just falling back to a .sh script
-115. bash basics `set -e` makes the program stop when it fails, `set -ex` prints every single cmd that runs
+115. bash basics `set -e` makes the program stop when it fails, `set -x` prints every single cmd that runs
 116. passing twine and pypi login - using .env.
 Creating the bash script to:

 a. clean our /build /dist folders

 b. build our proj

 c. publish using twine to test pypi

+117. Creating the prod release code + would be nice to automatically bump versions + testing needs -> use git actions or other cicd tool to make the deploy